neeraj2681/InterviewBit-Practice/src/com/interviewbit/arrays/maxContiguousSubArray/Problem.md

 <code>The first and the only argument contains an integer array, A.</code><br><br>
 <b>Output Format:</b>

-Return an integer representing the maximum possible sum of the contiguous subarray.
+Return an integer representing the maximum possible sum of the contiguous sub array.
 <br><br><b>Constraints:</b>

 <code>1 <= N <= 1e6